 The trial aims to:

-- Increase walking and cycling to school by reducing car travel
+- Increase number of pupils walking and cycling to school; and

-- Promote social distancing during the Covid pandemic
+- The scheme has also helped promote social distancing during the Covid pandemic.

 How School Streets works